 St. Jerome Academy in Maryland has become an inspiration to schools that want to offer thoroughly Catholic education.
 The K-8 parish school was fighting to stay alive in 2009 when a group of parents and parishioners proposed a return to a classical liberal arts curriculum.
 With the encouragement of Fr.
 James M. Stack and Principal Mary Pat Donoghue, a volunteer curriculum team, which included professors from local Catholic universities, developed a detailed plan to guide the transition.
 Now in the fifth year of its enthusiastic renewal, St. Jerome’s has reached full enrollment, with waiting lists in several grades.

-The St. Jerome Educational Plan, a 120-page document, gives a comprehensive picture of one possible approach to Catholic classical liberal arts education at the K-8 level.
+The Educational Plan of St. Jerome Academy, a 120-page document, gives a comprehensive picture of one possible approach to Catholic classical liberal arts education at the K-8 level.
 Already a handful of diocesan and independent Catholic elementary schools have benefited by adopting this plan, under an agreement with St. Jerome Academy.

 Below we share the plan’s Vision Statement and its list of 15 assessment questions that provide excellent guidance for faculty discussions and individual reflection.